SEARCH

 This post contains affiliate links.

 Got a wild bird that won’t stop pecking at your window?
-Or, do birds tend to crash into certain windows of your home?
-Here’s some tips to stop the behavior without harming the bird.
+Or do birds tend to crash into certain windows of your home?
+Either way, these tips will help stop the behavior without harming the birds.

 For bird-inspired garden art, also see Creative Birdhouse Ideas.